gabrielfelipeassuncaodesouza/battleship/README.md

 ***
 ## Description

-This game was created as a complement note to get the marks of the subject Programming I in the Computer Science Course at UNIFAP
+This game was created as a complement work to get the marks of the subject Programming I in the Computer Science Course at UNIFAP

 ## Languages and Frameworks